gauthambr67/Simon/README.md

 ## Getting Started:

-Link to the deployed game
+Link to the deployed game: https://gauthambr67.github.io/Simon/

 Once you go the to deployed game: